ajaygit158/azure-powershell/src/ResourceManager/Insights/Commands.Insights/help/Add-AzureRmLogAlertRule.md

 ```

 ### CommonParameters
-This cmdlet supports the common parameters: -Confirm, -Debug, -ErrorAction, -ErrorVariable, -Force, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
+This cmdlet supports the common parameters: -Confirm, -Debug, -ErrorAction, -ErrorVariable, -Force, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, -WarningVariable, and -WhatIf.
 For more information, see about_CommonParameters (http://go.microsoft.com/fwlink/?LinkID=113216).

 ## INPUTS